Escapes¶

 argument-named continuation capture.
 Here, rather than call the

-, we’ll call it something more meaningful,
+continuation passed in k, we’ll call it something more meaningful,

-like return
+like return:

 define (foo x) {